dogoncouch/logdissect/README.md

 3. --range shortcuts: The range module will fill in your ranges with zeroes if they are shorter than 14 characters.
 If you want to get a range of 20170204120000 to 20170204130000, you can save time and use 2017020412 and 2017020413.

 4. --last options: The last option should be a number followed by either 's' for seconds, 'm' for minutes, 'h' for hours, or 'd' for days (e.g. --last=20m).

+5. Multiple options: All non-time-based morphers can be used more than once.

 # Community